Half-Life: Alyx: Reception

 Half-Life: Alyx received "universal acclaim", according to the review aggregator website Metacritic.
+According to the review aggregator OpenCritic, it was recommended by 97% of critics.
 By April 2020, it was one of the 20 highest-rated PC games on Metacritic.
 VG247, TechRadar and Video Games Chronicle described it as VR's "killer app".

 The announcement trailer was watched more than 10 million times within the first 24 hours of its release.
 Though most fans expressed excitement, some were disappointed that Alyx was only available in VR, a small but growing market in 2019.
-Before the game's release, Vic Hood of TechRadar expressed enthusiasm but wrote that "we forever live in hope for a Half-Life 3".
+Vic Hood of TechRadar expressed enthusiasm but wrote that "we forever live in hope" for Half-Life 3.
 Kevin Webb of Business Insider wrote that Alyx could "spark fresh interest in an industry [VR] that has struggled to win over hardcore gamers".
-Andrew King of USGamer also suggested that Alyx would be the "make or break VR Jesus Moment" for the modding community, in whether the players would be interested and be capable of using the tools provided by Valve to produce new creations that took advantage of VR space, as modification within VR space had traditionally been difficult to work with prior to this point.
+Andrew King of USGamer suggested that Alyx would test whether the modding community would embrace VR, a difficult area to work in.

-In IGN, Dan Stapleton wrote that Alyx was one of the best shooter games, and the best VR shooter by far.
-He felt that "Valve has set a new bar for VR in interactivity, detail, and level design ...
+In IGN, Dan Stapleton wrote that Alyx was one of the best shooter games and the best VR shooter by far.
+He felt that Valve "set a new bar for VR in interactivity, detail, and level design ...
 It feels like a game from the future, and one that the rest of VR gaming will likely take a good long while to match, much less surpass."

-In Polygon, Ben Kuchera wrote of how Alyx used VR to transform FPS systems.
+In Polygon, Ben Kuchera wrote of how Alyx transformed FPS systems.
 For example, he felt that reloading guns, traditionally performed with a button press, was more fun in VR.
 He wrote: "The magic lies in being inside the world, being able to touch it, and interact with it, directly.
 The game's design and pacing would lose all meaning if played as a standard game, even if more players would be able to experience the story for its own sake."
-Alyx won the Easy Allies 2020 awards for both Best World Design and Game of the Year.
+In The Guardian, Rick Lane wrote of how VR improved the sense of place, providing a sense of "weight and power" to enemies such as headcrabs, and that Alyx was "nothing short of spectacular, delivering an expertly crafted Half-Life tale inside a knockout VR experience".
+Alyx won the Easy Allies 2020 awards for Best World Design and Game of the Year.

+In Eurogamer, Devindra Hardawar wrote that the Steam Frame version, released in 2026, was "noticeably less sharp", with jagged edges and "muddier" textures, but came close to replicating the original and "still delivered a sense of awe".
+In Engadget, Devindra Hardawar wrote that Alyx "still feels like a premium VR experience" despite the reduced graphical fidelity.